 - Earnings and benefits the deceased lost and will never make

-- Any expenses and financial losses the accident and the wrongful death caused
+- Any expenses and financial losses in the accident and the wrongful death caused

 - Punitive damages, if the accident was the result of gross negligence or intentional wrongdoing.